regerj/register_generator/README.md

 ## Weaknesses

 - There is no JSON schema enforcement at the moment, as I am still very new to Rust.
 I will be adding this in the future, but I need to get some free time and read the documentation.
-This is a top priority on this project.
+This is a priority on this project.

 - Adding registers to the JSON can be somewhat tedious.
 Vim keybinds make this a little less tedious, but it is still not optimal.
-I plan to provide another binary which will provide a CLI for generating a new JSON file or appending new registers to it.
+I would like to provide another binary which will provide a CLI for generating a new JSON file or appending new registers to it.

 - There may be some level of memory overhead (not much runtime overhead I don't think...) in the object instantiations, but I think that is a small price to pay for a considerably more robust implementation of register support.

 - There is nothing preventing overlapping register fields at the moment.
 I am debating whether or not to enforce this, as I imagine some niche registers may be somewhat polymorphic, and at the end of the day overlapping bit boundaries is a user error.
 However, the entire point of this project was to prevent user errors to a reasonable degree, so I may or may not implement this.

-- There is currently no testing in this project.
-I am still learning Rust, and have not read the documentation on testing yet.
-When I get some time to read the documentation, I will implement this.

 ## Planned Features